prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 * loan_amount - Refers to the loan amount disbursed.
 * loan_term_yrs - Refers to the loan term in years.
 * cibil_score - This is a cibil score of the person.
-* residential_assets_value - Refers to the price of residential assets such as apartment, villa etc
+* residential_assets_value - Refers to the price of residential assets such as apartment, villa etc.
-* commercial_assets_value - Refers to the price of commerical assets such as offices, medical centres, hotels, malls etc
+* commercial_assets_value - Refers to the price of commerical assets such as offices, medical centres, hotels, malls etc.
-* luxury_assets_value - Refers to the price of luxury assets such as luxury cars or items
+* luxury_assets_value - Refers to the price of luxury assets such as luxury cars or items.
-* bank_asset_value - Refers how much money is in the bank including bank shares, Fixed deposits etc
+* bank_asset_value - Refers how much money is in the bank including bank shares, Fixed deposits etc.
 * loan_status - Refers to the status of the loan whether it is approved or not.

 ___